BWheatie/class/w01/tue/assignment.md

 Actually encrypt and decrypt the strings with a key that you ask your user for on input.
 Use [OpenSSL::Cipher](http://ruby-doc.org/stdlib-2.2.2/libdoc/openssl/rdoc/OpenSSL/Cipher.html#method-c-new)

 ## Insane Mode
 Allow the user to save a whole encrypted message to a file and open it again later.
+Make sure they can invoke it from the command line using the below interface.

+`./fun-crypt -d password filename.txt`

+`./fun-crypt -e password filename.txt`